“Stay Indoors” is what the government and the news channel advice whenever the pollution reaches a higher level in the cities.

 - These are available in different sizes and cost to match the budget of your wallet.

-- Replacing the prior HEPA filters with that of branded quality shells out huge money.
+- Replacement of the prior HEPA filters with the branded quality filters shells out huge money.

 - The filters need utmost care while cleaning and installing.